SixArm/mast-cell-help/topics/start-here-for-safe-foods/index.md

 * **Gluten-Free Oatmeal.** Be aware that oat avenin protein is similar to gluten, and that oats can carry mold.

+* **Coconut water.** Ideally without pulp.
+Ideally without extra flavors.

 **Tips:**

-* **Maximize quality:** Seek foods that are organic, or locally-grown, or GMO-free.
+* **Maximize quality**: Seek foods that are organic, or locally-grown, or GMO-free.

-* **Minimize factory farming:** For meat, prefer free range and/or grass-fed.
+* **Minimize factory farming**: For meat, prefer free range and/or grass-fed.

-* **Minimize processing delays:** Buy and cook the same day, or buy pre-frozen.
+* **Minimize processing delays**: Buy and cook the same day, or buy pre-frozen.

-* **No leftovers:** This is because some foods develop some triggers over some time.
+* **No leftovers**: This is because some foods develop some triggers over some time.

-* **No artificial additives:** No artificial colors, artificial flavors, artificial hormones.
+* **No artificial additives**: No artificial colors, artificial flavors, artificial hormones.

-* **No chemical biocides:** No chemical pesticides, chemical herbicides, chemical fungicides.
+* **No chemical biocides**: No chemical pesticides, chemical herbicides, chemical fungicides.

-* **Cross-Contamination Caution:** Be aware that processed products may have intermingled with others.
+* **Cross-Contamination Caution**: Be aware that processed products may have intermingled with others.